NeilProject/ApolloGameEngine/docs/command reffernce.md

 - Flow.Quit() will finish the callback that it was called in first, and possibly a few more callbacks can be called also.
 This is a safety pre-caution.
 Once called the Quit procedure cannot be undone, though.

+# FPS
+These functions calculate the FPS for you or help you in the FPS calculation.
+I recommend to use these only for debug purposes.

+## Property Number FPS.N
+Numberic variable containing the FPS

+## Property String FPS.S
+Converted into a string

+## void FPS.Show(int x,int y)
+Will draw the FPS (same way as it's returned by FPS.S) on any spot you want (during a drawing stage).
+Used font is a system font.

+## Property Int MinTicks
+Contains the minimal number of "ticks" (a thousandth of a second) that must minimally pass between two cycles.
+You can change this by assinging a value.
+This is particularly a handy setting when dealing with games created for slower computers, but which would run way too fast on fast computers (without MinTicks the computer just handles stuff as fast as it can.
+You do not always want that).
+MinTicks is just a way to make sure your game runs just as fast on all computers.

 # Events